sunshangquan/logit-standardization-KD/tiny-transformers/README.md

-# **Our Logit Standardization** for Locality Guidance for Improving Vision Transformers on Tiny Datasets (ECCV 2022)
+# **Our Logit Standardization** for Locality Guidance for Improving Vision Transformers on Tiny Datasets

 ## Description

-This is from the [PyTorch implementation](<https://github.com/lkhl/tiny-transformers>) of the paper ["Locality Guidance for Improving Vision Transformers on Tiny Datasets"](<https://arxiv.org/pdf/2207.10026.pdf>), supporting different Transformer models (including DeiT, T2T-ViT, PiT, PVT, PVTv2) and the classification dataset, CIFAR-100.
+This is the repository for the experiments of our logit standardization's facilitating the distillation of transformers.
+It is based on the [PyTorch implementation](<https://github.com/lkhl/tiny-transformers>) of the paper ["Locality Guidance for Improving Vision Transformers on Tiny Datasets"](<https://arxiv.org/pdf/2207.10026.pdf>), supporting different Transformer models (including DeiT, T2T-ViT, PiT, PVT, PVTv2) and the classification dataset, CIFAR-100.

 ## Usage